vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 [ Vol. V

-nyāsas 1120; some P. like Derthhāgavata, Kālikā, Viṣnu dharmottara desoribe at length modrās, 1127-28; some P.! deal at length with sāptis 734- 35; some P, deal with units of time 476 ; some P. emphasize that God is one, that no diffe rence should be made between Śiva and Viṣnu 1159-90 ; : some P. like Viṣnu and Blaga, vata are full of eulogies of the theory and practice of Bhakti and illastrative stories 971-73;' some P. make Rudra declare the supremacy of Visṇu, de' nounce Saiva siddhantas and that Śiva promulgated non vedic views at the request of Vispa, while Agni, Bha gavata, Matsya and Vāya, appear to say that Viṣno himself deloded people 974-75 ; some P. held that Saptarsi constellation was in Magbā nakṣatra when Yadhi sthira was king and that they stay in one nakṣatra for a century 520n; some P. trans fer with slight variations Upa 1 Diṣad passages in their texts!
+nyāsas 1120; some P. like Derthhāgavata, Kālikā, Viṣṇu dharmottara desoribe at length modrās, 1127-28; some P.! deal at length with sāptis 734- 35; some P, deal with units of time 476 ; some P. emphasize that God is one, that no diffe rence should be made between Śiva and Viṣṇu 1159-90 ; : some P. like Viṣṇu and Blaga, vata are full of eulogies of the theory and practice of Bhakti and illastrative stories 971-73;' some P. make Rudra declare the supremacy of Viṣṇu, de' nounce Saiva siddhantas and that Śiva promulgated non vedic views at the request of Vispa, while Agni, Bha gavata, Matsya and Vāya, appear to say that Viṣno himself deloded people 974-75 ; some P. held that Saptarsi constellation was in Magbā nakṣatra when Yadhi sthira was king and that they stay in one nakṣatra for a century 520n; some P. trans fer with slight variations Upa 1 Diṣad passages in their texts!
 921; some P. name minor works called Upa-parāṇas, hat Matsya and Kūrma expressly state that they arose from the 18 Parāṇas and were com posed as summaries after studying the Puranas 815, 835; sometimes P. describe themselves as Itibāsa and the Mahābhārata is called Poriṇa | rarely 840; sometimes Purā. nas put forward very modern

 ideas such as saying that soolad service and removal of dis tress is highest dharma 949; P. are sources of Dharma and Vidyās aco, to Yöj. but there is no evidence as to the neo ber Yāj. knew 8350 ; stages in the evolution of P. are foar or five 853-955; stories that occur in the Veda agd Upa niśads such as of Harisoandra, Purūravas and Urvasi are elaborated in Porānas 914-15; strike the keynote that great rewards can be bad by little effort as luy dānas, vratas, pil grimages 45, 938, 930; Tel.
 Ar. speaks of itibasas and purānas in the plural and so knew at least three Parāṇas 817, 853; task before P. was twofold, viz. to podermine the power and prestige of Bud dhism, and other non-Vedic systems and to wean away large sections of the masses from the attractive features of Buddhism and therefore promise the same rewards at Buddhism held forth by a restatement of Hindu religion, philosophy and practices 913, 929-30; ten topics of, Adoor ing to Bhāgavata 839; topior of tirtha, dada, sāddha and vrata corer about one iskb of verses in the extant P, 841; total number of Slokas in 18 Puriṇas according to most Parāṇas is 400600, 892; trto formation in ideas, ideals and practices of Indian people ditte to P. in the first centuries at